Pannonhalma Archabbey

-Today there are about 50 monks living in the monastery.
+About 50 monks living in the monastery.
 The abbey is supplemented by the Benedictine High School, a boys' boarding school.

 History

 It was founded as the first Hungarian Benedictine monastery in 996 by Prince Géza, who designated this as a place for the monks to settle, and then it soon became the centre of the Benedictine order.
 The monastery was built in honour of Saint Martin of Tours.
 Géza's son, King Stephen I donated estates and privileges to the monastery.
 Astrik (Anastasius) served as its first abbot.

 The oldest surviving document to use the Hungarian language, the Charter of the Tihany Benedictine Abbey, dating back to 1055, is still preserved in the library.
-In 1096, on his way to the holy lands as leader of one of three crusader armies, Duke Godfrey of Bouillon spent a week here negotiating his army's safe passage through Hungary from king Coloman.
+In 1096, on his way to the holy lands as leader of one of three crusader armies, Duke Godfrey of Bouillon spent a week here negotiating his army's safe passage through Hungary from King Coloman.
 The first buildings of the community were destroyed in 1137, then rebuilt.
 The Basilica's pillars and the early Gothic vault were built in the early 13th century, using the walls of the former church.
 In 1486, the abbey was reconstructed under King Matthias in the Gothic style.

 The monastery became an archabbey in 1541, and as a result of Ottoman incursions into Europe in the 16th and 17th centuries it was fortified.
-During one and a half centuries of the Turkish Occupation, the monks, however, had to abandon the abbey for shorter or longer periods of time.
+During one and a half centuries of the occupation of Hungary by the Ottoman Empire, the monks had to abandon the abbey for varying amounts of time.
 Only later were they able to start the reconstruction of the damaged buildings.
-During the time of Archabbot Benedek Sajghó, a major baroque construction was in progress in the monastery.
+During the time of Archabbot Benedek Sajghó (1722-1768), a major baroque construction was in progress in the monastery.